When it comes to travel in Italy, sampling the regional cuisine is the best way to connect with both the locals and the country itself.

-So, in order to help you make the most of your trip to Bari, I put together a list of things to do in Bari if you love your food just as much as I do.
+So, to help you make the most of your trip to Bari, I put together a list of things to do in Bari if you love your food just as much as I do.

 Bari at a glance